All posts

 • Records of where key business decisions were made

-• Communication trails showing the nature of activity in each location
+• Communication trails showing activity in each location

 What this looks like in practice

-• Client B: 60 days in Germany, working from client's Munich office
+• Client B: 60 days in Germany, working from the client's Munich office

 • Client C: 30 days in Singapore, with authority to sign project agreements locally

 No single engagement obviously triggers a PE.
-But Germany's day count combined with the fixed-place-of-business pattern is worth examining.
-Singapore's dependent-agent rules and the contract-signing authority add another layer.
-The UK has its own rules about what constitutes a "regular" presence.
+But Germany's day count combined with that Munich office pattern deserves scrutiny.
+Singapore's dependent-agent rules and the contract-signing authority add another dimension.
+The UK has its own "regular presence" thresholds.

 Get structural patterns other founders miss